 Mano Watsa was the first Canadian athlete to ever attend Point Guard College.
 A terrific example of the impact that Dick DeVenzio had on so many players, Mano returned home to Canada from his PGC experience and saw his game transformed.
 He was subsequently selected as a two-time All-Canadian and earned Academic All-Canadian honors at the University of Waterloo.
 Mano capped off his university career with his selection as the recipient of The Sports Network (TSN—Canada’s equivalent of ESPN) Award in 1998 for combining excellence in athletics, academics, and community involvement.

 After graduation, Mano went on to play with Athletes In Action, competing against top Division I teams in the United States and touring throughout Europe, Asia and Africa.
 Mano then returned to Canada and started his highly acclaimed high school assembly presentation, “Power To Choose.”
 A gifted motivational speaker, Mano has used his basketball-based presentation as a platform to address over 250,000 students across North America.

 Mano’s involvement with teaching the game began at the age of 15, when he started his own basketball camp in his parents’ backyard.
 Within a few years, Mano’s camps were attracting more than 100 participants per week, and he began to hold overnight camps for players across the country.
 In 2001, after a seven-year friendship with PGC founder Dick DeVenzio, Mano created his own program (the 'Point Guard Academy') as a tribute to Dick.
-Mano and Dena Evans joined forces in 2007, and Mano serves as President and directs “Essentials” and “The Prep School” courses on the PGC summer tour.
+Mano and Dena Evans joined forces in 2007, and merged the two programs together.
+Mano presently serves as President of PGC Basketball.

 What They’re Saying About Mano Watsa